Tag Archives: packing

 Do you ever start a trip with only carry-on luggage but do so much shopping en route that you must check a bag on the return?
 As just one example, on a Thanksgiving trip that started in the souks of Morocco and ended with Christmas markets and holiday shopping in Austria and Germany, I accumulated so much stuff that flying carry-on-only was no longer possible—certainly not on intra-European flights—and my luggage had to expand.

-If you travel with certain types of bags and a few multi-purpose essentials that take up almost no space, it will make it so much easier to transport all those mementoes and gifts you pick up along the way.
+If you travel with certain types of bags and a few multi-purpose essentials that take up almost no space, it will make it so much easier to transport all those mementos and gifts you pick up along the way.

 Here are the five items that have proven most essential to me on countless trips.
 Consider them the next time you need to pack for a range of climates and activities, and for accumulating stuff as you go: